 Pellet stoves are vented horizontally directly through the wall to the outside or are connected vertically to an already existing chimney.
 However, it's recommended to hire a professional for a safe setup.

 Use a damp towel paper or newspaper dipped in ashes to rub off the residue.
 Then use a glass cleaner for a final swipe.

-How to Test Auger Motor in a Pellet Stove?
+How to Test an Auger Motor in a Pellet Stove

 To test an auger motor, connect 2 pieces of wire to the auger motor along with a 120V wall outlet.
 The shaft begins to move as you grip it with pliers.
 If it continues to move, despite you holding it, then it is perfectly good for use.